“This post may contain affiliate links. Please read my disclosure for more info.

 There’s no shame in wanting the the best for yourself or your family.
 But it’s easy to fall prey to the idea that you need three different products to clean the inside of your car.
 Or the latest app, the newest car and this season’s jacket.

-- Find simplicity where there was overwhelm.
+- You’ll find simplicity in areas where there was overwhelm.

 Almost 8 in 10 people currently live paycheck to paycheck.
 So if you’re one of them, hopefully this helps you to start turning things around.